 How Long Does It Take The Costs Of Discount Points To Break-Even

 Typically, if the discount points do not start to pay for themselves within five years, it’s not a good idea.
 The average American is on a home loan for just five and a half years.
 Around 5 and a half years is when Americans either sell their house or complete a refinance.
 We do not want to leave any money on the table.
 Please reach out to the expert Mike Gracz at (800) 900-8569 for more information on discount points and when to use them.

 Tax Benefits On Discount Points

 We pride ourselves on offering top-notch customer service.
 We will spend the time to educate you on all aspects of your loan, including discount points.
 We want to make sure where you are getting the best deal available to you.
-Gustan Cho Associates at Loan Cabin Inc. are 5-star national direct lenders with no overlays on government and conventional loans.
+Gustan Cho Associates are 5-star national direct lenders with no overlays on government and conventional loans.
 Please reach out to us for a competitive rate quote or any general questions you may have.
-We may be contacted seven days a week, mornings or evenings.
-Your questions can be sent to email@example.com or you can call in directly to 630-659-7644.
+The team at Gustan Cho Associates may be contacted seven days a week, mornings, evenings, weekends, and holidays.
+Your questions can be sent to email@example.com or you can call in directly at (800) 900-8569.